 By isolating individual workloads, you can apply flexible security policies to minimize any damage an attacker could cause, should they gain access.

 Next-Generation firewalls are another piece of the cloud security puzzle.
 They protect your workloads using traditional firewall functionality and newer advanced features.
 Traditional firewall protection includes packet filtering, stateful inspection, proxying, IP blocking, domain name blocking, and port blocking.

 Next-generation firewalls add in an intrusion prevention system, deep packet inspection, application control, and analysis of encrypted traffic to provide comprehensive threat detection and prevention.

-Here at Kinsta, we secure all WordPress websites behind the Google Cloud Platform (GCP) Firewall.
+Here at Kinsta, we secure all websites behind the Google Cloud Platform (GCP) Firewall.
 Offering state-of-the-art protection and the ability to integrate closer with other GCP security solutions.

 7 Security Risks of Cloud Computing

 Whether or not you’re operating in the cloud, security is a concern for all businesses.
 You will face risks such as denial of service, malware, SQL injection, data breaches, and data loss.
 All of which can significantly impact the reputation and bottom line of your business.

 When you move to the cloud you introduce a new set of risks and change the nature of others.
 That doesn’t mean cloud computing is not secure.
 In fact, many cloud providers introduce access to highly sophisticated security tools and resources you couldn’t otherwise access.